 I’m not sure why these textbooks keep deciding to bold the pinyin.
 It’s just a distraction from the characters.

 The Kindle version is just a scan of the book.
 This makes it really tough to use on that platform as a lot of the characters are hard to make out clearly.

 Overall, Basic Chinese: A Grammar and Workbook is one of the better grammar books for beginner and elementary levels, but it’s not my favourite.
 I love all the example sentences but feel like it’s lacking in some other areas.
 Perhaps, with the addition of the Intermediate level textbook, it could be my top recommendation.
 It’s good a choice and works best for some and not for others.

 Chinese Grammar Wiki

 Chinese Grammar Wiki is organised by level.
-Currently there are four levels: A1, A2, B1 and B2 – from beginner to upper intermediate.
+Currently, there are four levels: A1, A2, B1, and B2 – from beginner to upper intermediate.
 This organizational style works nicely as there are some things you may need to know at an earlier level, you won’t get bogged down in all of the details that aren’t necessary until you move up higher.
-You’re able to only look at what’s most relevent at the time.
+You’re able to only look at what’s most relevant at the time.
 But, it’s still pretty easy to find yourself going down the rabbit hole and before you know it you’ve looked at 20 different pages.